hashicorp/terraform-website/content/source/docs/enterprise/users-teams-organizations/users.html.md

     A token is only displayed once, at the time of creation; if you lose it, you will need to revoke the old token and create a new one.
 Make sure your description includes enough information so you know which token to revoke later.
 - To revoke a token, click the "🗑" (trash can) icon button next to the token's description.
 That token will no longer be able to authenticate as your user account.

+-> **Note**: When SAML SSO is enabled there is a session timeout for user API tokens, forcing users to periodically reauthenticate through the web UI in order to keep their tokens active.
+See the [API Token Expiration](/docs/enterprise/saml/login.html#api-token-expiration) section in the SAML SSO documentation for more details.